awmckinley/config/modules/audio.stream/README.md

 # Audio Streaming

-Software for streaming audio between devices and over networks.
+Network-enabled audio streaming software for broadcasting and transmitting audio to remote speakers and devices.